wvanderwey/ROP/Get-started.md

 python rprofile.py example/mappedReads_chr22.bam example/mappedReads_chr22_repeatProfile
 ```

-After running the above command three files will be created, each corresponding to a different level of

 The ROP provided three levels of repeat profile, i.e class level (e.g SINE, LINE); family level (e.g. Alu, L1); gene level (e.g. L1P4c).
+The files contain relative proportions of repeat categories based on the number of reads from the category.
+More details about the repeat classes used by ROP are [here](https://github.com/smangul1/rop/wiki/What-is-ROP%3F).

 Those the output files created for each level

 ```
 Class level : mappedReads_chr22_repeatProfilerepeatClass.csv